 - Attending an Easter Egg Hunt – While using the eggs you've dyed for an Easter egg hunt isn't a popular option anymore (since who wants eggs that have been sitting in the sun?), there are many alternatives.
 Stores sell plastic eggs that pop open so you can fill them with Easter treats.
 Get things like jelly beans, chocolate eggs, and little trinkets to fill the eggs.
 Then hide them around the house or outside and let the kids have a ball.
 Don't forget to count how many eggs you hide, so you'll know when they're all scooped up.

 - Hosting a Brunch – The kids might not still be hungry after finding all of the Easter eggs and eating the treats inside, but their parents sure will be!
 Hosting an Easter brunch is an excellent way to gather everyone together and herald in the spring season.
 Traditionally, ham is eaten on Easter so don’t forget to make some!
 If you don’t want to cook a full ham, then ham and scallop potatoes make a great side dish.
 To invite your friends and family to your Easter brunch, you can send them beautiful Easter ecards.
 It’s an easy way to ensure everyone knows they are on your guest list.
+Check this article if you'd like to

 - Attending an Easter Parade– Who doesn't love a parade?
 Easter is a fantastic time to enjoy a parade because the weather is often much better than at other times of the year.
 Check your city's events schedule to see if a parade is happening in your area.
 Bonus points if you wear a festive Easter hat!
 If you can't find a parade happening near you, you can always watch the Judy Garland classic movie, Easter Parade, to celebrate.